Genome Analysis across Populations (GAP)

 Background:

 Inflammatory bowel disease (IBD) is a chronic, and often disabling, disorder of the intestines characterized by dysregulation of mucosal immune response.
 Recent data suggests that the incidence and prevalence rates among non-Europeans may be increasing due to constantly changing environmental exposures.
-The goal of the study is to identify susceptible genes that contribute to the pathogenesis of IBD in individuals of non-European ancestry.
+The goal of the study is to identify susceptible genes that contribute to the pathogenesis of IBD.